City

 9. Kingman Unified School District 20

 Kingman Unified School District 20 provides educational services.
-It offers teaching and administrative roles with a good salary.
+They offer competitive salaries and benefits.

 10. TravelCenters of America

 TravelCenters of America operates travel centers and truck stops.
-It offers various positions with a competitive salary.
+They offer jobs with a decent salary.

 How does the cost of living in Kingman, AZ compare to the national average?